JLaffey-CB/pipeline-intro-lab/README.md

 * **Fluffy Deploy** - Shell script: `./jenkins/deploy.sh staging`
 Save and run the Pipeline, check the output in Blue Ocean

-Let's move the pipeline to a branch so we can continue development without overwriting our working job.
-Open the Pipeline in the Blue Ocean editor, click "Save", add a description then select "Commit to new branch" and call that branch simple-pipeline:

-The branch will be automatically created in Git and populated from the master.

 Now we'll add steps to archive artifacts and publish test results.